-A Travel Expense Policy is a set of rules a company defines, that specify how employees are reimbursed for expenses they incur on behalf of their company.
-Simply put, it is a list of all the do’s and don’t for your employees when incurring expenses.
-But actually, it’s much more than that.
+An Expense Policy is a set of rules defined by a company that specifies how employees are reimbursed for expenses they incur on its behalf.
+Simply put, it is a list of all the do’s and don’ts for your employees when incurring expenses.

 From the employee perspective